Jjk422/ForGen/README.md

 * Ability to randomise and ensure continuously unique output of all of the above

 ## Usage
-ForGen is built to be as simple for the user as possinble while being complex enough to dynamically create unique and testable forensic images.
+ForGen is built to be as simple for the user as possible while being complex enough to dynamically create unique and testable forensic images.

 A few simple commands for ForGen can be found below:
 ``` ruby